Can't Wait Too Long: Releases

 The song was eventually released in a sound collage form in September 1990, as a bonus track on a CD reissue compiling two Beach Boys albums onto one disc—Smiley Smile/Wild Honey.
 A shorter form of the song was also released in June 1993 on the group's 5-disc anthology, Good Vibrations: Thirty Years of the Beach Boys.
 On the latter version, Brian Wilson is heard instructing brother Carl on some other lyrics which were never recorded.
 In May 2001, a 51-second a cappella version of the song was issued on disc two of the Beach Boys rarities compilation album Hawthorne, CA. This same version reappears on the 2013 Made in California box set.

 An early version of the track can be found on 1967 – Sunshine Tomorrow, released June 30, 2017.
 A longer version, titled "Been Way Too Long (Sections)", appears on I Can Hear Music: The 20/20 Sessions, released in December 7, 2018.
 Another edit was released for the 2022 compilation Sounds of Summer: Expanded Edition.

+Personnel

+Credits sourced from John Brode, Will Crerar, Joshilyn Hoisington, and Craig Slowinski.